ayushlokesh/Implementing_different_Caching_Strategies/caching/instructions.md

 ```

 This will use the LRU implementation.
 Note that in the skeleton code
-given, this will return the *same* values as for the Memory as there
+given, this will return the *same* value for memory hits (and null for
-is no overridden implementation of lookup with caching.
+cache hits) as for the Memory as there is no overridden implementation
+of lookup with caching.
 That's your task!

 ## Testing